 Note: : helloworld-native-application project is an AGL

-project based on app-templates
+project based on cmake-apps-module

-(included as a git submodule).
+(refer to install cmake module instructions).
 This CMake templating, used to develop application

 with the AGL Application Framework, will automatically generate makefile rules